Maximal spreading of impacting viscoelastic droplets: Introduction

-Thus, the aim of this work is to quantify how fluid elasticity modifies the maximal spreading of impacting droplets and to identify the control parameters governing the departure of such fluids from Newtonian behaviour.
-We first introduce an extension of existing energy-balance models that incorporates viscoelastic effects.
+Thus, this work aims to quantify how fluid elasticity modifies the maximal spreading of impacting droplets and to identify the control parameters governing the departure of such fluids from Newtonian behaviour.
 A description of an experimental apparatus follows, designed to test the impact of Newtonian and viscoelastic fluids within a narrow range of viscosity and surface tension, but varying relaxation time on glass and paper substrates.
-Finally, we compare the measured maximal spreading to both Newtonian correlations and our simplified viscoelastic model, uncovering the regime in which elasticity leads to a measurable reduction in spreading diameter.
+We compare the measured maximal spreading to Newtonian correlations, revealing how conditions affect the spreading diameter, which can be reduced by elasticity.
+We also introduce a scaling argument based on modified energy-balance models, yielding a single parameter that explains the observed trend and identifies the regime at which viscoelastic effects become significant.